jamesmontalvo3/jamesmontalvo3.com/r.md

 Problem solver with experience managing operations where human life is at stake:

-* Thrives under pressure in fast-paced, deadline-oriented environment while still producing exceptional products
+* Thrives in fast-paced, deadline-oriented environment while still producing exceptional products
 * Manages small groups of two to five people in high-pressure scenarios
 * Identifies problems others overlook and provides effective solutions
 * Analyzes business processes and develops game-changing improvements
 * Instructs astronauts in technical subjects and speaks publicly with ease and confidence
-* Studies new subjects and reads technical literature
-* Understands broad engineering topics
+* Understands broad engineering topics:
   * Degree and career in mechanical engineering
   * Studies in electrical engineering
   * Passion for software development